sujoyde89/sujoyde89.github.io/_posts/2017-08-14-Lets remove the confusion around confusion matrix.markdown

-<b>Let us try to remove the confusion around the confusion matrix!!!!</b>

 Normally a confusion matrix can be built for multiple classes but it is most prevalently used for binary classes.
 A confusion matrix normally looks like the table below.

 <table>